Cornwall’s Waterfront Trail offers exceptional cycling experienceSeptember 8, 2020

 Cycle and stay

 For those in search of an extended adventure, the Ramada by Wyndham and Best Western Parkway Inn & Conference Centre are making it easy with a special Cycle & Stay Package.
-The offer includes a room for $139.99 per night along with a $40 dinner voucher and complimentary grab and go breakfast.
+Enjoy a 15% room discount at either accommodation along with a great breakfast to start your day.
 Best of all, both are right near the Waterfront Trail.

 Another overnight option is Chesley’s Inn in Downtown Cornwall, recently named eastern Ontario’s best bicycle-friendly business by Ontario by Bike.
 The historic inn was built in 1814 and is just a block from numerous restaurants and shops as well as the Waterfront Trail.